The right to roam

-In Norway, you can walk nearly anywhere you want.
-Outdoor recreation has become a major part of national identity, and is established by law.
-You are free to enjoy the great outdoors and breathe in as much of the fresh air as you want – as long as you pick up your rubbish and show respect for nature.
+In Norway, you can hike nearly anywhere you want.
+Outdoor recreation is a major part of the national identity, and access to nature is protected by law.
+You are free to enjoy the great outdoors – as long as you pick up your rubbish and show respect for nature.

-The few rules and regulations are there to keep the unique right of access enjoyable when many people go to the same places.
+A few rules and regulations are in place to protect nature when many people go to the same places.

 The main rules are easy: Be considerate and thoughtful.
-Don't damage nature and other surroundings.
+Don't damage nature and the surroundings.
 Leave the landscape as you would want to find it.

 Places for emptying toilets are signposted.
 Doing so elsewhere is strictly prohibited.